Semantic-Infrastructure-Foundation/sif-website/docs/pages/contact.md

 ## Use the Tools

-The fastest way to understand what we're building is to **use the production systems**:
+The fastest way to understand what we're building is to **use the working systems**:

 ### Reveal — Progressive Code Exploration
 ```bash